ThetWin2023/Tableau_Challenge/README.md

-In this project we built Tableau dashboards to relay information about the Citi Bike data from New York City, along with Pandas programming in Jypyter Notebook to conduct Data Engineering.
+In this project we built Tableau dashboards to relay information about the Citi Bike data from New York City, along with Pandas programming in Jypyter Notebook ("citibike_data.ipynb")  to conduct Data Engineering.

 About the Data